Electronic Data Transfer – EDT

 Wider Access

-This method of access is aimed at Virtual Lead Parties (VLPs) and smaller participants.
+This method of access is aimed at and smaller participants participating as Virtual Lead Parties (VLPs) or Asset Metering Virtual Lead Parties (AMVLPs).

 Genstar4 provides support for Wider Access APIs.